 The City of Arvada is required by law to oversee construction sites within their jurisdication in order to minimize the potential for pollutants, which includes sediment, from leaving those sites.
-To satify this legal requirement, the Site Development Permit is issued to owners/developers/contractors/builders who must install and maintain adequate best management practices (BMPs) on their site to control all potential pollutant sources.
+To satify this legal requirement, the Site Development Permit is issued to owners, developers, contractors, or builders who must install and maintain adequate best management practices (BMPs) on their site to control all potential pollutant sources.

 Fees for the Site Development Permit vary from $50 to a maximum of $125.
 A cash escrow or letter of credit of $2,000 plus $200 per acre must be on file with the City.

-If you have problems downloading the documents on this page, packets are available at City Hall, 8101 Ralston Road.
-Call the Stormwater Program at 720-898-7810 if you have any questions.
+If you have problems downloading the documents on this page, packets are available at Indiana Facility, 6701 Indiana Street.
+Call the Stormwater Program at 720-898-7807 if you have any questions.